amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # O(log n) - Logarithmic time

 Logarithmic time complexities usually apply to algorithms that divide problems in half every time.
-For instance, let's say that we want to look for a word in a dictionary (good old physcial book).
-It has every word sorted alphabetically.
-There are at least two ways to do it:
+For instance, let's say that we want to look for a book in a dictionary.
+As you know, this book has every word sorted alphabetically.
+If are looking for a word, then there are at least two ways to do it:

 Algorithm A:

-- Start at the beginning of the book and go in order until you find the word you are looking for.
+1. Start at the firts page of the book and go word by word until you find what you are looking for.

 Algorithm B:

-- Open the book in the middle and check the first word on it.
+1. Open the book in the middle and check the first word on it.
-- If the word that you are looking for is alphabetically more significant, then look to the right.
+1. If the word that you are looking for is alphabetically more significant, then look to the right.
 Otherwise, look in the left half.
+1. Divide the reminder in half again, and repeat step #2 until you find the word you are looking for.

 Which one is faster?
 The first algorithms go word by word _O(n)_, while the algorithm B split the problem in half on each iteration _O(log n)_.
-This 2nd algorithm is a binary search.
+This 2nd algorithm is a **binary search**.

 ## Binary search